 Water.
 Water is even more precious than oil to a desert country.
-Saudi Arabia derives a high proportion of its water from desalination plants. particularly the large plants at Jubail and Ras al Khair that serve Riyadh.
-Both are also on the Persian Gulf side of the country somewhat to the north of Abgaig (and thus closer to Iran via the route the attack on Abgaig apparently took) and right on the coast (of course).
+Saudi Arabia derives a high proportion of its water from desalination plants, particularly the large plants in Jubail and Ras al Khair that serve

+Riyadh.
+Both are on the Persian Gulf side of the country somewhat to the north of Abqaiq (and thus closer to Iran via the route the attack on Abqaiq apparently took) and right on the coast (of course).

 The destruction or serious degradation of these two plants would likely cause a major crisis for the Saudi kingdom that could rapidly turn into a humanitarian catastrophe.
-An attack on such a facility, with its horrible consequences, would in principle galvanize the Kingdom to respond with all its force-except that Riyadh would likely have its hands completely full dealing with the crisis for quite some time.
-It is worth noting that the al Houthis attempted to damage a desalination plant in southwestern Saudi Arabia in June although with no significant effect.26 single set of defensive systems, depending on the system.
-The Saudis could (and now likely will) build an integrated air defense and anti-missile system to cover both facilities against a major strike, but that will take time.
-One or the other facility will likely offer vulnerabilities for long enough to give Tehran a shot at doing much damage in upcoming escalation rounds.
+An attack on such a facility, with its horrible consequences, would in principle galvanize the kingdom to respond with all its force-except that Riyadh would likely have its hands completely full dealing with the crisis for quite some time.
+Note that the al Houthis attempted to damage a desalination plant in southwestern Saudi Arabia in June, although with no significant effect.26

+Abqaiq is about 75 miles from Jubail and around 115 miles from Ras al Khair-far enough to make it difficult to defend all three sites reliably with a single set of defensive systems, depending on the system.
+The Saudis could (and now likely will) build an integrated air defense and antimissile system to cover both facilities against a major strike, but that will take time.
+At least one of the facilities will be vulnerable for long enough to give Tehran a shot at doing much damage in upcoming escalation rounds.